1delta-DAO/contracts-delegation/README.md

 #### Batching

 We employ a direct batch function that allows chaining multiple operations.
+The batching is tiggered via `deltaCompose(bytes calldata data)` and the input data is a compact bytes array encoded as follows.

 | opId |op paramters| opId |op paramters| ...|
 |--------|-----------|--------|------------|------|